 Add internal links

 Adding links to your previous blog posts is good for your readers but also good for SEO.
 This helps Google know that blog posts are related to each other.

-For example, in this blog post, I can link to a related piece I wrote on blog post ideas.
+For example, I can link to a related piece I wrote on blog post ideas in this blog post.

 Add external links